elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The JSON.parse() method parses a string and returns a JavaScript object.
-The string must be written in JSON format.
+The string must get written in JSON format.
 The JSON.parse() method can optionally transform the result with a function.</div><br />
   <div><strong>Technical Response:</strong> The JSON.parse() method parses a JSON string, constructing the JavaScript value or object described by the string.
-An optional reviver function can be provided to perform a transformation on the resulting object before it is returned.
-JSON parse is the opposite of the stringify method.
-It returns an Object, Array, string, number, boolean, or null value corresponding to the given JSON object text.
-It should be noted that JSON.parse() does not allow trailing commas.
+An optional reviver function can get provided to perform a transformation on the resulting object before it gets returned.
+JSON parse is the opposite of the stringify method, and it returns an Object, Array, string, number, a boolean, or null value corresponding to the given JSON object text.
+You should note that JSON.parse() does not allow trailing commas.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />